When you’re busy running a business, you probably don’t have a whole lot of time to ponder the inner workings of SEO.

 What is SEO?

-In a nutshell, an SEO company will take all of those “ranking factors” that we know are true, and the specialists will work to make your site totally awesome at all of them.
+In a nutshell, an SEO agency will take all of those “ranking factors” that we know are true, and the specialists will work to make your site totally awesome at all of them.
 It takes time to get our changes to take effect, but once they do, seeing the improvements in your traffic is a great, great thing.